carver01/hello-world/README.md

 Example code
 ---

-in the xample code software folder is the source code of the main devolper Megatronics.
+In the example code software folder is the source code of the main devolper Megatronics.
 There printed circuit board is normaly used in 3DPrinting.
 They provide testing firware to check if the board is functional.
 The Marlin Folder contains the most commen used 3D firmware out there.